Vehicle Lemon Law Protections in Saudi Arabia

 • After multiple failed repairs for the same issue, send a formal written demand for replacement or refund to the dealer.

-• If the dealer refuses, file a complaint with the MoC (call 1900) with your repair records.
+• If the dealer refuses, file a complaint with the MOC by calling 1900 or through the MOC app — include your repair records.

 What should you NOT do?